Genetic Engineering

 Genetically modified organisms are best known as those agricultural

-products that are genetically changed to improve resistance for pesticides
+products that are changed in there genetic makeup to improve resistance against pesticides

-and storage, change texture and flavor, or even nutritional quality
+and storage, or change the texture and flavor, and even nutritional quality

 by manipulating micro-nutrient content (e.g. vitamin A in rice; human

-for biomedical purposes, genetically modified organism used to 'improve'
+for biomedical purposes, genetically modified organism engineered to 'improve'

 production, but does not change the quality of soy protein or soy